 This report is to be prepared after your service project has been concluded.
 It is not necessary to provide lengthy answers.
 Be prepared to discuss your project and this report at your board of review.

-Project Execution:
+Project Execution:Once planning was co

 Once planning was completed, when did the work begin?
+When was it finished?